hpc-maths/josiepy/README.md

 poetry install
 ```

 If you want to run the [examples](./examples), you need to include the jupyter
 extra

 ```
 poetry install -E jupyter
 ```

-### Submodules
-This repository contains `submodules`.
-Clone it using `--recursive`  or don't
-forget to `git submodule update --init --recursive`

 ### Correct Jupyter Git Diffing